TrainWeb.org Facebook Page

 Map: Ba 42 C 2 Topographic Maps

-Milepost 100 The Claremont Branch met the Pennsylvania RR / Amtrak in a wye formation near milepost 100 so trains could proceed both east and west along the Northeast Corridor.
-Amtrak and MARC now keep busy along this stretch where Wilkens Avenue spans overhead.
-Milleposts are measured from PRR's Broad Street Station in Philadelphia, Pennsylvania,
+Milepost 100 The wye, found near milepost 100, permitted trains to proceed either north or south along the Northeast Corridor.
+Amtrak and MARC now keep busy along this stretch where Wilkens Avenue (distance) spans overhead.
+Milleposts are measured from PRR's Broad Street Station in Philadelphia, Pennsylvania.

-In the photo above, note the boulder between the end of the train on the right and the equipment box.
+In the main photo, note the boulder between the end of the train on the right and the equipment box.
 That boulder resides where the Catonsville Short Line had diverged from the Pennsy.
 Old aerial photos suggest sufficient track switches had never been installed to permit trains to roll from the Claremont Branch onto the Catonsville Short Line.

 Zoom Left